devonartis/supabase-mcp/TASK.md

   - `delete_records`: Remove records from tables
 - Added environment variable configuration for Supabase URL and service role key
 - Added comprehensive docstrings for all tools

+## Completed Tasks (2025-04-01)
+- Enhanced `read_rows` function with advanced filtering options (select, order_by, limit, offset)
+- Integrated `python-dotenv` for improved environment variable management
+- Updated tool decorators to use proper syntax with parentheses
+- Improved .gitignore to exclude editor settings and environment files
+- Fixed tests for complex chained operations in the `read_rows` function